这不是不相关的东西,在这个时代里不管干什么想不跟IT打交道是不可能的事。就算你只是个在实验室里修电脑的,本文也值得一看。

 23. There is no such thing as a dumb

 question, so ask it ... once.
+Then write down the answer so

 that you don't have to ask it again.
 If you ask the same person the